Team

 Adam is a seasoned clinician with close to 20 years of experience.
 He has worked extensively with individuals who have experienced trauma, substance use disorders, sexually acting out behaviors and a variety of mental health issues.
 Preferred modalities include: Rational Emotive Behavioral Therapy, Modern psychoanalytic practice and Trauma Informed CBT.
 Adam works full-time in healthcare leadership and maintains a part-time caseload of clients.

-Sar Ransom LMHC
+Sara Ransom LMHC

 Psychotherapist